microsoft/go-winio/README.md

 ### Go Generate

-The pipeline checks that auto-generated code, via `go generate`, be up to date.
+The pipeline checks that auto-generated code, via `go generate`, are up to date.

 This can be done for the entire repo: